ivanrakhmadi/dibimbing/README.md

 Objective Statement:
 - Get business insight about how many customer churn.
-- Get business insight about factors that can make customer churn.
+- Get business insight about potential factors that can make customer churn.
 - To predict behavior to retain customers

 Challenges: